 Truth be told, I still believe that using essential oils for pain relief should take priority over an herbal remedy.
 They are many times stronger and more powerful, they do not leave a residue, and smell nice.
 That said, how much can you store?
 A five year supply of essential oils is pricey plus, if you lack a cool dark storage area and your home gets hot and humid, the shelf life might become limited to just a few years.

 The nice thing about Cayenne is that it is inexpensive, plus, you can grow it yourself.
 While I will not give up my essential oil salves unless forced to, it is good to know that I have some alternatives.
+Remember that arnica salves are also useful for pain relief.
+They are available over the counter.
+Boiron makes an excellent arnica gel for achy muscles.

 Enjoy your next adventure through common sense and thoughtful preparation!